andreasdk/dcd-recipes/README.md

 - Opera *v.62*
 - Internet Explorer *v.11*

 I also tested responsiveness using a Lenovo Yoga in laptop and tablet mode, as well as on a Huawei P20 phone.
 The website renders poorly on Internet Explorer, but renders as intended on modern browsers.
+I noticed a play button appeared in the homepage header video in iOS, so I set a bg-image for the video container in case the video didn't render.

 ### Validators